Speeding across the water on skis

-- Wear a life jacket whether you know how to swim or not and dress appropriately for the weather.
+- Wear a life jacket whether you know how to swim or not, and dress appropriately for the weather.
 Most people who drown never intended to be in the water in the first place and drown within 10 – 30 feet of safety.

-- Don’t forget that the lake is for everyone’s enjoyment and a reckless or rude boater can turn a nice day at the lake into a disaster!
+- Don’t forget that the lake is for everyone’s enjoyment, and a reckless or rude boater can turn a nice day at the lake into a disaster!

 * State boating laws vary by state.
 In Georgia, boaters must keep 100 feet from docks, structures, shoreline, swimmers or other persons in the water, and from other boats unless traveling at a “no wake” speed.
-In South Carolina, the distance is 50 feet.
+In South Carolina, that distance is 50 feet.

 Take A Safe Boating Class!

 Don’t put it off – now is an excellent time of year to learn about boating safety!